grig23/primetime.en/help/AccountIQ/dashboard.md

 # The dashboard {#dashboard}

-To help MVPDs and programmers better understand password sharing within their businesses.
-Primetime Account IQ determines a password sharing risk index that rates every subscriber on their likelihood of sharing account credentials for subscription passwords, from very low to very high.
+The Dashboard helps to pinpoint the instances of password sharing by analyzing a wide array of subscriber data.
+It has a collection of visualizations that include gauges and charts, which depict basic to complex metrics.

 ![](assets/Dashboard.png)

-The Dashboard tab in helps to pinpoint the instances of password sharing by analyzing the wide array of subscriber data.

 ## Aggregated Sharing Score {#aggregated-sharing}